Luandre11/Luandre11/README.md

 <hr>

  ### About me
--🥰Im currently in a relationship
+-Im currently in a relationship
--🏳️‍🌈im homosexual
+-im homosexual
--🎮I like videogames
+-I like videogames

 <hr>